-Like all dog breeds, the best thing you can do before adopting one is learning as much as you can about them.
+Like all dogs, the best thing you can do before adopting is to learn as much as you can about both breeds.
 The more prepared you are, the better you can take care of your newest family member.
 A happy dog is the best kind of dog!

 We’re going to spend some time going over the basics of this wonderful mixed breed as well as a little bit of information about the two parent breeds.
 Let’s jump in.

 As mentioned, the Pitbull Lab mix is a cross between the American Pitbull Terrier and the Labrador Retriever.
 Both of these purebreds make great dogs, but they also have a variety of traits that differ from one another.

 Because of that fact, this mix has a little bit of both to create its unique look and personality.
 Some other names for the Pitbull Lab mix include the Pitador and the Labrabull.
 In our case, we’re going to be referring to them as Labrabulls.

 This mid-sized pup houses traits of energy, intelligence, and affection along with strong loyalty and boldness.
 To get a better idea on what you Labrabull might be like, we’re going to take a closer look at the two breeds that make it possible.

 American Pitbull Terrier